gdalle/gdalle.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a postdoctoral researcher in machine learning at EPFL, working between the labs [IdePHICS](https://www.epfl.ch/labs/idephics/), [SPOC](https://www.epfl.ch/labs/spoc/) and [INDY](https://indy.epfl.ch/).
+I am a tenured researcher at [École des Ponts](https://ecoledesponts.fr/) (France), in the [LVMT](https://www.lvmt.fr/) team.
+Previously I was a postdoc at [EPFL](https://www.epfl.ch/en/)(Switzerland) and a visiting student at [MIT](https://www.mit.edu/) (USA).
-My current research focuses on the behavior of graph neural networks.

-Between 2019 and 2022, I did my PhD at École des Ponts ([CERMICS](https://cermics-lab.enpc.fr/)), followed by a visit to MIT ([JuliaLab](https://julia.mit.edu/)).
+My scientific interests range from applied mathematics and computer science (on the theoretical side) to the study and optimization of transportation systems (on the applied side).
+If you want to discuss these topics, please reach out!

 > Check out my website [PhD Resources](https://phd-resources.github.io/) for students and researchers :microscope: